contube-org/contube/README.md

 - **Universal Data Format**: ConTube offers a universal data format capable of representing data from virtually any system.
 This allows us to implement Runtimes for Pulsar Connectors and Kafka Connectors, thereby accessing the rich data connection ecosystem of Pulsar and Kafka.
 This feature is still under development.
-- **Data Sourcing and Sinking**: ConTube provides a set of interfaces for data sourcing and sinking.
-This allows us to implement Runtimes for Pulsar Connectors and Kafka Connectors, thereby accessing the rich data connection ecosystem of Pulsar and Kafka.
+- **Data Sourcing and Sinking**: ConTube provides a set of interfaces for data sourcing and sinking. **This allows us to implement Runtimes for Pulsar Connectors and Kafka Connectors**, thereby accessing the rich data connection ecosystem of Pulsar and Kafka.
+Support for other MQ ecosystems is on the way.
+- **Lightweight Runtime**: In contrast to the Kafka and Pulsar Connect Frameworks, Contube allows for running multiple tubes within a single JVM process or a single Docker container, eliminating the need for running separate MQ clusters.
 - **Expanded Data Transfer Options**: The current implementation of `Con` is MemoryCon, implying that data is transferred in memory.
-We aim to add more `Con` implementations, such as GrpcCon, which transfers data using gRPC, and MQTTCon, which transfers data using various message queue protocols.
+We aim to add more `Con` implementations, such as GrpcCon, which transfers data using gRPC, and MQCon, which transfers data using various message queue protocols.
-- **Data Consistency Guarantee**: A future feature, we aim to introduce a data consistency guarantee mechanism to ensure that data is transferred between systems in an `exactly once`, `at least once`, or `at most once` manner.
+- **Data Consistency Guarantee**: A work in progress feature, we aim to introduce a data consistency guarantee mechanism to ensure that data is transferred between systems in an `exactly once`, `at least once`, or `at most once` manner.
-- **Data Encryption**: Another planned feature, we aim to add a data encryption mechanism to ensure secure data transfer between systems.
 - ... and more.

+The repository [contube-thirdparty](https://github.com/RobertIndie/contube-thirdparty) provides serveral implementations of `Tube`.
+These include tubes for executing Kafka Connectors and Pulsar IO Connectors, as well as tubes for interacting with the Pulsar system.
+We are working on additional implementations.

 ## Example